practice-golang/9minutes/README.md

 ## File access priority of router

+* When router request triggered, router find and load the html file as following table

 |        | embed | Find fs first |
 |--------|-------|---------------|
 | embed  | yes   | no            |